ParthaAIML/ERA_Assignment_5/README.md

 * `torchsummary`

 ### Files info
-There are three files iin this repository.
-The names of these files are below
+There are three files in this repository.
+The names of these files are
 * `model.py`
 * `utils.py`
 * `S5.ipynb`

-The `model.py` file contains the convolution neural network model designed in a specific architecture.
-It contains a class called Net which has the required code for runnig the convolution neural network model.
+The `model.py` file contains the CNN model designed in a specific architecture.
+It contains a class called `Net` which has the required code for runnig the CNN model.

 The `utils.py` file contains all the utility functions. there are four classes in this file